Meeting and surpassing all audience expectations every day, doing what I was born to do.

 Dave Talbot, founder of Salon.

-When I moved into this neighborhood in 1993, just before the first dot com boom, I avoided taking my two kids to the playground across the street from the cafe because local gangs sometimes stash their guns in the sand.
+When I moved into this neighborhood in 1993, just before the first dot-com boom, I avoided taking my two kids to the playground across the street from the cafe because local gangs sometimes stashed their guns in the sand.

 The neighborhood had a funky character as well as a history.

-But at some point he's he's longing for the old days where the gangs were playing shoot 'em up across the street, couldn't take his kids there, because it used to be a great place for the lesbian settlers came and the underground artists and the radical activists and the deeply rooted blue-collar families.
+But at some point, he's longing for the old days where the gangs were playing shoot them up across the street, couldn't take his kids there because it used to be a great place for the lesbian settlers came and the underground artists and the radical activists and the deeply rooted blue-collar families.

 It was a glorious urban mix, but you didn't dare go outside.

-Nowadays, you see Lexus SUVs parked in the driveways on Presida Avenue, young Masters of the Universe and Ivy League sweatshirts by yogurt and organic peaches at the corner stores where Quervo flasks and cans of Colt 45 were once the most popular items.
+Nowadays, you see Lexus SUVs parked in the driveways on President Avenue, young masters of the universe in Ivy League sweatshirts by yogurt and organic peaches at the corner stores where Cuervo flasks and cans of Colt 45 were once the most popular items.

 And he's longing for those days.

-We stopped the violence in the projects, but now we can't afford to live here anymore, says Buck Baggett, who's been a Bernal Heights community organizer and housing activist since 1976.
+We cleaned up the neighborhood, we stopped the violence in the projects, but now we can't afford to live here anymore, says Buck Bagot, who's been a Bernal Heights community organizer and housing activist since 1976.

 When I moved here, every house on my block had a different ethnicity.